-The Center for Radically Inclusive Judaism will be the central address for professional and lay Jewish communal leaders who seek to advocate for radically inclusive Judaism with respect to interfaith families.
-The Center at the outset will have two primary activities, both spurred by publication and distribution of Radical Inclusion: Engaging Interfaith Families for a Thriving Jewish Future, a book by Edmund Case to be published by the Center in January 2019:
+The Center for Radically Inclusive Judaism strives to be the central address for professional and lay Jewish communal leaders who seek to advocate for radically inclusive Judaism with respect to interfaith families.
+Spurred by publication and distribution of Radical Inclusion: Engaging Interfaith Families for a Thriving Jewish Future, a book by Edmund Case published by the Center in January 2019, the Center currently engages in advocacy writing and speaking at Jewish organizations and conferences in favor of radically inclusive attitudes and practices and programs designed to engage interfaith families Jewishly.

 The Center’s possible future advocacy efforts include: